A shape theorem for an epidemic model in dimension $d\ge 3$: Percolation estimates

-and we denote by $\sigma_i$ the $\sigma$-algebra generated by $\{T_x,e(x,y):x \in R_i,x\sim y\}$.
-Then, noting that $\bold{1}_{F_i(u_i,v_i)}\Pi_{j=0}^{i-1}\bold{1}_{W_j^c} $ is $\sigma_i$-measurable write for $i=1,\dots r$:
+and we denote by $\sigma_j$ the $\sigma$-algebra generated by $\{T_x,e(x,y):x \in R_j,x\sim y\}$.
+Then, noting that $\bold{1}_{F_j(u^j,v^j)}\Pi_{\ell=0}^{j-1}\bold{1}_{W_\ell^c} $ is $\sigma_j$-measurable, write for $j=1,\dots, \lfloor n/2\rfloor$:

-where the sums are over all possible values of $U_i$ and $V_i$, the first inequality follows from the facts that $E_i(u_i,v_i)$ is independent of $\sigma_i$ and both $J_n$ and $E_i(u_i,v_i)$ are increasing events, the second inequality from part \textit{(ii)} of Lemma \ref{lem:connections} and the last equality from the fact that $J_n$ is contained in the union of the $F_i(u_i,v_i)$'s which are disjoint.
-Now, proceeding by induction one gets:
+where the sums are over all possible values of $U_j$ and $V_j$, the first inequality follows from Remark \ref{rk:FKG} since both $J_n$ and $E_j(u^j,v^j)$ are increasing events, and from the fact that $E_j(u^j,v^j)$ is independent of $\sigma_j$; the second inequality follows from Lemma \ref{lem:connections}\textit{(ii)} and the last equality from the fact that $J_n$ is contained in the union of the $F_j(u^j,v^j)$'s which are disjoint.
+We rewrite \eqref{last-en-plus} as